elpatron68/HG-Server-Manager/README.md

 ![image-20230408175840258](./assets/image-20230408175840258.png)

 A Ntfy *topic* is sort of a channel, users can subscribe to.
 You can enter any alphanumeric topic name you want.
-But be aware of the fact, that every topic is public and everyone can subscribe to it if the name of the topic is known.
+But be aware of the fact, that every topic is public and everyone can read the messages if the name of the topic is known.
 So, if you want to have some privacy, give your topic(s) a random alpha-numeric name like `qPd5AbhVfwv5FJFQtYRY4xCf`.

 ![image-20230408182649932](./assets/image-20230408182649932.png)